JFinnbarrM/BlowChain/README.md

 This project aims to create a decentralised content distribution designed for live events and environments.

-It uses a hybrid mesh-like network topology between small low-energy devices to share files across very long distances.
+It uses a hybrid daisychain-like network topology between small low-energy devices to share files across very long distances.
 Each user device can receive the file through BLE communication protocols to trigger playback with visual effects (via a display or leds).

 File acceptance requires a physical gesture from the user, detected through onboard sensors, to enhance interactivity and consent in participation.